oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 operands, and the `eq` and `ne` operators can be used with operands of a structured type.

+The Boolean operators `and`, `or` and `not` MUST have Boolean operands, otherwise the expression is invalid.

 ##### ##subsubsubsubsec Equals

 The `eq` operator returns true if the left operand is equal to the right